-The Greens of Strongsville is one of several attractive and thriving retail centers serving the Cleveland-area community of Strongsville, Ohio.
+The Greens of Strongsville is one of several attractive and thriving retail "power centers" (those substantially tenanted by larger medium- to big-box retailers that have the power to attract regional patronage) serving the Cleveland-area community of Strongsville, Ohio.

-The Greens of Strongsville was originally developed and constructed in the early 2000s by the Cleveland-area real estate development firm of Wald & Fisher, then expanded in 2005.
+The Greens of Strongsville was originally developed and constructed in the early 2000s by the Cleveland-area real estate development firm of Wald & Fisher.m The center was later expanded in 2005.
 At its current size of 325,000 square feet, the property includes such national retailers as Target, Old Navy, Famous Footwear, TJMaxx, Starbucks, Payless ShoeSource, and Pier 1 Imports, as well as the strong regional foodstore Heinen’s.
-The project also includes a number of smaller local tenants, and terminates at a T. G. I. Friday’s restaurant.
+The project also includes a number of smaller local tenants, and terminates at a T. G. I. Friday’s restaurant along its primary frontage.

-Identifying The Greens of Strongsville is its distinctive and eclectic composition of traditional Western Reserve architectural features — a warm palette of brick construction with light trims and fascias, gabled shingled roofs, broken pediments, shallow arches, brick gable-ends, broken pediments, and punctuation via dormers, cupolas and towers.
-The result is a satisfying ‘village-scape’ in tune with the citizens’ perceptions of their community character.
+Identifying The Greens of Strongsville is its distinctive and eclectic composition of traditional Western Reserve architectural features — a warm palette of brick construction with light trims and fascias, gabled shingled roofs, broken pediments, shallow arches, brick gable-ends, and punctuation in the forms of dormers, cupolas and towers.
+The result is a satisfying ‘village-scape’ in tune with the citizens’ idealized perceptions of their community character.

 Now called Ledgewood Square, this center boasts TGI Friday's and Target.
 (City softball fields lie just behind, along Zverina Lane.)

 Restrained Retail Center